justincredible/Demos/glium_app/README.md

 An amalgamation of the features presented in the [glium examples.](https://github.com/glium/glium)

-The organization is what you'd expect from smushing example code together, only with less comments.
+The organization is what you'd expect from smushing together example code, only with fewer comments.

 <span>
 <img src="https://user-images.githubusercontent.com/3183562/231915263-0235aab3-74a4-413f-ba16-340f46fc25d3.png" alt="glium_app_main" width="400" height="300"/>